pminina01/readthedocs/Mail-target.md

 ### .NET Core

-When using **.NET Core.**,
+The `SmtpClient` is not part of NetStandard1.X, instead one should install the package [NLog.MailKit](https://www.nuget.org/packages/NLog.MailKit):

+- `Install-Package NLog.MailKit`

-install the package [NLog.MailKit](https://www.nuget.org/packages/NLog.MailKit): `Install-Package NLog.MailKit` and add to your nlog.config:
+And add to your nlog.config:

 ```xml
 <extensions>